learn-co-curriculum/rails-url-helpers-readme/README.md

 * Route helpers translate directly into HTML-friendly paths.
 In other words, if you have any weird characters in your URLs, the route helpers will convert them so they can be read properly by browsers.
-This includes items such as spaces or characters such as `&`, `%`, etc.
+This includes spaces and characters such as `&`, `%`, etc.

 ## Implementing Route Helpers